Deceptive sellers target online car shoppers

 Knowing who you're buying from is equally important as what you're buying.

 Stick to well-known dealers, with good reputations.
 If their website address doesn't start with https:, go see them in person.
-Apple's free car buying service, for example, offers another reliable option for new and used cars.
+Many credit unions and banks often offer reliable car buying services for new and used cars.
 It's a great resource to search and price your vehicle.
-Plus, you know you're working with a local certified dealer.
+Plus, because the site is verified, you know you're working with a trustworthy dealer.

 If you're in the midst of making an online purchase, never share your personal financial information or Social Security Number on a credit application before you've confirmed that you're buying from a legitimate seller.